mheap/nexmo-developer/_examples/concepts/guides/webhooks-setup/voice.md

 ### On creating an outbound call

 When [making a new outbound call](/voice/voice-api/code-snippets/make-an-outbound-call), you need to set the `answer_url` in the call to a URL containing an NCCO.
-Nexmo's servers will retrieve the NCCO from this endpoint and follow its instructions in handling the outbound call.
+Vonage's servers will retrieve the NCCO from this endpoint and follow its instructions in handling the outbound call.

 ### Answer URL payload